 Cara Hines is an expressive abstract artist best known for her extemporaneous work in encaustic, mixed media, and assemblage, as well as her penchant for working with eyes closed.
-In her previous life, she was an interior designer able to deftly mix Knoll and Cassina with Salvation Army and rusted metal objects in a sophisticated layering of materials, color, and texture.
-She has also been known to capture photographic images and write articles, stories, and poems, some of which make their way into her art.
+In her previous life, she was an interior designer who paired rusted metal objects with clean, contemporary design in a sophisticated layering of materials, color, and texture.
+She occasionally writes articles, copy, and poetry, and she explores photography as a way to look more deeply into the world.

 Her work often exhibits an ethereal looseness, yet there is an intuitive structure to it.
 Hers is a process-driven dialogue that gives form to the tenderness and vulnerability of authentic—and sometimes buried—energy born of human emotion.

-Cara started life as a precocious, barefoot artist in the small West Texas town of Childress, the daughter of a farmer/rancher and a teacher.
+Cara started life in Childress, Texas, the daughter of a farmer/rancher and a teacher.
 She graduated from Texas Tech University with a Bachelor of Interior Design and Minor in Architecture, and worked in the profession for more than 15 years.
 Her shift from designer to artist was born out of a need to be less exacting and more spontaneous, as well as the sudden death of her brother in 2010.
 This lesson in impermanence gave rise to her need to express the full depth and breadth of her internal experience in the moment, and that expression became art.

-I am drawn to materials with raw and natural qualities and those that suggest their previous lives, such as aged and handmade paper, charcoal, cardboard, reclaimed doors and lumber, textiles, wire, rust, discarded house paint, as well as nature- and man-made found objects.
-I incorporate graphite, soft pastels, oil pastels, inks, markers, watercolors, acrylics, oil paints, and spray paint.
+I am drawn to materials with raw and natural qualities and those that suggest their previous lives and incorporate these with a wide range of artist media, including graphite, soft pastels, oil pastels, inks, markers, watercolors, acrylics, oil paints, and spray paint.
 My work is more about responding to what is, and less about specificity of material.
 I travel and change venues a great deal, and I delight in the process of combining materials at hand into a cohesive expression of contextual energies and impulses.
-In other words, I can make art almost anywhere from almost anything.

-Most recently, I have begun working with encaustic, which takes more planning and preparation in a studio setting, yet the material is compatible with most of the others I use.
+Most recently, I have worked in a focused way with encaustic, which is compatible with the others materials I use.
 I value it for its depth, luminosity, malleability, nuance, and sculptural qualities.
 Encaustic’s translucency and immediacy of outcome allow me to express in layers of energy with a unique sensuality and spontaneity.

 To view my art is to reflect with it and to engage with my process.
 To own a piece of my art is to connect with it and integrate it into your life.
 These are points of relating and dialogue between us, and I thank you, the viewer, for showing up.